Yusuf Sarai

-History
+Location

 The main road in this area is Sri Aurobindo Marg.
 It is on the stretch between AIIMS and Safdarjung Hospital on one end and Green Park Metro Station on the other.
 The stretch has shops on either side.
-On one side, it leads to 'Mandir of Shiv Ji maharaj built by Ch.
-Prabhu dayal & Ch.khubi ram jat & now this place around this mandir is famous as Mandir wali Gali, a flea market and on the other side, a road leads to Niti Park.
+On one side, it leads to Mandir wali Gali, a flea market and on the other side, a road leads to Niti Park.
 The area is termed as an urban village.

-Yusuf Sarai is famous for guest houses since 1908, one can find cheap and nice Place to stay here rooms ranging from Rs.
-400 onwards (subject to change) and some Pocket Friendly Local Dhaba's also here to eat some Pure vegetarian restaurants also available here.
-The people come from other states of India and outside India to AIIMS (famous Hospital) just 1 km from Yusuf Sarai and they stay here in Yusuf Sarai.
+Yusuf Sarai has been famous for its guest houses since 1908, one can find cheap and nice Places to stay there and some Pocket-Friendly Local Dhabas to eat.

 Transport

 The nearest station of Delhi Metro is Green Park on Yellow Line.
 Delhi Transport Corporation (DTC) Buses also available here for some of local places in Delhi.